September 14, 2021

 Most companies will mask the strong taste with crazy amounts of sugar and artificial flavors.
 However, if you know Kion, you know we never add sugar or artificial ingredients, and our Aminos are no exception.
 So, considering Kion Aminos are only sweetened with a touch of natural stevia and monk fruit, the fact that we were able to create a formula this delicious is nothing short of mind-blowing.

-The improved Mixed Berry and Cool Lime powder flavors were crafted using only natural ingredients, and then meticulously taste-tested until we reached a final product that allows you to sip, savor, and actually enjoy your amino acid supplement—rather than chugging it down as fast as humanly possible.
+The improved Mixed Berry, Cool Lime, Mango and Watermelon powder flavors were crafted using only natural ingredients, and then meticulously taste-tested until we reached a final product that allows you to sip, savor, and actually enjoy your amino acid supplement—rather than chugging it down as fast as humanly possible.

 (And if you’re not into flavors or powders, need something to tuck into your pack for a hike, marathon, triathlon, or other competition, or simply travel a lot, we also have Kion Aminos in a convenient capsule form.)